NREL/OpenStudio-user-documentation/docs/tutorials/creating_your_model.md

 [![Construction Sets Tab](img/create_model/construct_set.png "Click to view")](img/create_model/construct_set.png)

 *Above: This screenshot shows an example of a construction set added from the library.*

-<iframe width="640" height="360" src="https://www.youtube.com/embed/8KdVvBds_30" allowfullscreen></iframe>

-*Above: This video shows you how to obtain construction and material objects from the Building Component Library and load them into your current model.*

 ------